Lesterpaintstheworld/AutonomousAIs/missions/experiments/output.md

 - [ ] Establish a knowledge base for quick reference on common errors
 - [ ] Design metrics to evaluate the effectiveness of error handling
 - [ ] Implement a logging system to track error occurrences
-- [✔] Create a dashboard for real-time error monitoring that includes:
+- [ ] Create a dashboard for real-time error monitoring
-- Emotional engagement tracking
-- Error occurrence visualizations
-- Resource allocation metrics
-- Predictive modeling outputs
-- Community feedback integration
 - [ ] Develop predictive models to anticipate potential errors
 - [ ] Conduct root cause analysis for major error incidents
 - [x] Create a playbook for handling different types of errors